shlomif/my-real-person-fan-fiction/README.md

 [freenode](https://freenode.net/) with previous problems I solved or by announcing that I have solved a new one - also without paying.

-I was much happier as an amateur - someone who does what he do for fun, not to get paid.
+I was much happier as an amateur - someone who does what he do because he enjoys it, not to get paid.
 See http://paulgraham.com/opensource.html .

 Lately, by inspiration from a correspondent on a chat who mentioned someone's one line Resume, I wrote my ["I'm a Rock Star